ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 ways to choose the grid resolution, as well as to change namelist options, such as history file frequency.
 It also allows for configuration of other elements of the workflow; for example, whether to run some or all of the pre-processing, forecast model, and post-processing steps.
-The CIME-CCS builds the forecast model and the workflow itself, but not the :term:`NCEP` Libraries or the pre- and post-processing tools.
+The CIME builds the forecast model and the workflow itself, but not the :term:`NCEP` Libraries or the pre- and post-processing tools.